 The board acknowledges the dignity and worth of all students and employees and strives to create a safe, orderly, caring, and inviting school environment to facilitate student learning and achievement.
 The board prohibits discrimination on the basis of race, color, national origin, sex, disability, or age and will provide equal access to the Boy Scouts and other designated youth groups as required by law.
 The board will not tolerate any form of unlawful discrimination, harassment, or bullying in any of its educational or employment activities or programs.
+Any violation of this policy will be considered serious and school officials shall promptly take appropriate action to address the violation.

-A. PROHIBITED BEHAVIORS AND CONSEQUENCES
+A. PROHIBITED BEHAVIORS